 In concert with his wife, Zinsmeister conceived and produced a feature documentary film entitled Warriors that aired nationally on PBS.
 In a major international competition, the film won $450,000 of funding from the Corporation for Public Broadcasting.
 It presented personal profiles of America’s fighting forces via on-the-scene footage that Zinsmeister and two combat cameramen shot in Iraq.
 The New York Times described Warriors as “entirely compelling.”
 Footage from the film was used as a plot item in the final week of the HBO television series The Sopranos.

 In the private sector, Zinsmeister was an executive in his native region of upstate New York at the Stickley company—an historic firm that designs, manufactures, and markets iconic American Arts & Crafts furniture designs worldwide.
 His responsibilities included marketing and sales, advertising, catalogs, photography, websites, communications, the Stickley Museum, some product design, and the modernization of many business and data systems.
-Zinsmeister has also operated his own businesses over a period of years, including designing, financing, renovating, and building eight properties with historic appeal, in Washington and New York.
+Zinsmeister has also operated his own businesses over a period of years, including designing, financing, renovating, and building properties with historic appeal in Washington and New York.

 A graduate of Yale University, Zinsmeister did further studies at Trinity College Dublin in Ireland.
 During college he won national rowing championships in both the U.S. and Ireland.
 He has given hundreds of public lectures, originated a weekly radio commentary syndicated to 100 stations, and appeared often on a wide variety of national television and radio programs.
 He has lived, worked, or traveled in 40 countries, and nearly every U.S. state.
 He has held the highest U.S. security clearance.

 In the private sector, Zinsmeister was an executive in his native region of upstate New York at the Stickley company—an historic firm that designs, manufactures, and markets iconic American Arts & Crafts furniture designs worldwide.
 His responsibilities included marketing and sales, advertising, catalogs, photography, websites, communications, the Stickley Museum, some product design, and the modernization of many business and data systems.
-Zinsmeister has also operated his own businesses over a period of years, including designing, financing, renovating, and building eight properties with historic appeal, in Washington and New York.
+Zinsmeister has also operated his own businesses over a period of years, including designing, financing, renovating, and building properties with historic appeal in Washington and New York.

 A graduate of Yale University, Zinsmeister did further studies at Trinity College Dublin in Ireland.
 During college he won national rowing championships in both the U.S. and Ireland.
 He has given hundreds of public lectures, originated a weekly radio commentary syndicated to 100 stations, and appeared often on a wide variety of national television and radio programs.
 He has lived, worked, or traveled in 40 countries, and nearly every U.S. state.
 He has held the highest U.S. security clearance.